YuLiumt/Einstein-Toolkit/docs/NR/3+1 Decomposition.md

-The 3+1 equations are entirely equivalent to the usual ﬁeld equations but they focus on the evolution of 12 purely spatial quantities closely related to $g_{ij}$ and $\partial_t g_{ij}$ and the constraints that they must satisfy on spatial hypersurfaces.
-Once these spatial ﬁeld quantities are specified on some initial “time slice” (i.e. spatial hypersurface) consistent with the 3 + 1 constraint equations, the 3 + 1 evolution equations can then be integrated, together with evolution equations for the matter sources, to determine these ﬁeld quantities at all later times.
+**The 3+1 equations are entirely equivalent to the usual ﬁeld equations but they focus on the evolution of 12 purely spatial quantities** closely related to $g_{ij}$ and $\partial_t g_{ij}$ and the constraints that they must satisfy on spatial hypersurfaces.
+Once these spatial field quantities are specified on some initial “time slice” (i.e. spatial hypersurface) consistent with the 3 + 1 constraint equations, the 3 + 1 evolution equations can then be integrated, together with evolution equations for the matter sources, to determine these field quantities at all later times.

 ## Foliations of Spacetime

+We assume that the spacetime $(M, g_{ab})$ can be foliated into a family of non-intersecting spacelike three-surfaces Σ. The spacetime is split into spatial hypersurfaces labeled by a coordinate t.

+!!! note "Cauchy surface"
+    Cauchy surface is a plane in space-time which is like an instant of time; its significance is that giving the initial conditions on this plane determines the future (and the past) uniquely.

 ![](media/15533281773996.jpg)

-We assume that the spacetime $(M, g_{ab})$ can be foliated into a family of non-intersecting spacelike three-surfaces Σ, which arise, at least locally, as the level surfaces of a scalar function t that can be interpreted as a global time function.
 From t we can define the 1-form

 $$
 \Omega _ { a } = \nabla _ { a } t